Multi-user development session and Linux account management across node fleets.

 hero_codescalers_server JSON-RPC 2.0 backend (Unix socket rpc.sock)

-hero_codescalers_ui Web dashboard (Unix socket ui.sock + optional HTTP)
+hero_codescalers_admin Web dashboard (Unix socket admin.sock + optional HTTP)

 hero_codescalers CLI — lifecycle management and direct API calls